santiagosayshey/website/docs/Wiki/Golden Popcorn Performance Index.md

 ## What are Golden Popcorns?

-Golden Popcorn are _very high quality encodes_, marked as such by one of the best private torrent trackers.
+***Golden Popcorns*** are _very high quality encodes_, marked as such by one of the best private torrent trackers.
 These releases are manually reviewed by a dedicated, experienced team of _Golden Popcorn_ checkers.
 Golden Popcorns are the simplest way to quantify a subjective _best_ encode.

 ## The Decision Engine